metamath/lamp-guide/docs/11/index.md

 > on the top right of the display.

 You can then share this URL, to easily share with others your current state.
+Anyone who opens this URL can see this state.

-If you or anyone else opens this URL, Metamath-lamp is opened in "TEMP" (temporary) mode.
+**NOTE**: When you open a URL URL exported this way, Metamath-lamp is opened in *temporary mode (aka TEMP mode)*.
-TEMP mode is intended to let you view others' work without erasing your own.
+Temporary mode is intended to let you view others' work *without* erasing your own.
-Any changes in TEMP mode won't affect your existing work in your "normal" editing page and any changes you make in TEMP mode will be discarded when you leave the page.
+*Changes in temporary mode will not be stored* in the editor's content to the local storage.
+That means closing a browser or any internal error will erase the editor's content.
+That's why it is "temporary".

-To reduce the risk of accidentally doing something important in TEMP mode, the web page header starts with "TEMP", and the first attempt to edit will remind you that you're in TEMP mode and that changes will be discarded later.
-Here is the message you'll see the first time you to edit in TEMP mode:
+To reduce the risk of accidentally doing something important while in temporary mode, the web page header starts with "TEMP" in any tab in temporary mode.
+Also, the first attempt to edit will remind you that you're in temporary mode and that changes will be discarded later.
+Here is the message you'll see the first time you try to edit in temporary mode:

 > Editing in TEMP mode
 >